 - In a medium bowl, thoroughly mix eggs, milk, oil, vanilla extract, and water for approximately 2 mins.

-- Combine and mix sugar and margarine together until the mixture’s consistency is of a softened paste.
+- Mix sugar and margarine together until the mixture’s consistency is of a softened paste.

-- Mix in vanilla and 6 T of milk.
-For thinner buttercream icing, add in 2 T milk one tablespoon at a time.
+- Mix in vanilla and 6 tablespoons of milk.
+For thinner buttercream icing, add in 2 tablespoons milk, one tablespoon at a time.

 - Using a clean butter knife add in 1/2″ ribbon of gel icing color and stir well.
 Add more color if desired and frost the top layer of cake and set aside when finished.

 - Repeat the addition of icing gel color by increasing another 1/2″ ribbon at a time until desired color appears.
 Remember to not go too dark on the second layer of cake so you can have darkest shade for the third layer.

 - If buttercream becomes too thin, add 1/4 cup powdered sugar at a time until desired thickness results.

 - Use approximately 2 cups buttercream for each layer of cake.

 - When using icing colors, always achieve the lightest shade first then, go darker.
 Never dark to light as you may not have enough buttercream to lighten the dark shade.